-To demonstrate mastery of subject area competencies in school psychology and as part of the degree requirements, all doctoral candidates will be required to sit for the following written comprehensive examinations:
+To demonstrate mastery of subject area competencies in school psychology and as part of the degree requirements, all doctoral candidates will be required to sit for and receive passing scores the following written comprehensive examinations:

-- 1. Florida Teacher Certification Examination General Knowledge Test (GK) - 2.
-Florida Teacher Certification Examination Professional Education Test (PEd) - 3.
-Florida Teacher Certification Examination Subject Area Test in School Psychology (SAE) (required for certification in the state of Florida)

-4. Praxis II Subject Assessment Examination - School Psychologist (required for licensure in the state of Florida and NCSP certification)
+- 1. Florida Teacher Certification Examination General Knowledge Test (GK) (Complete during Year 1) - 2.
+Florida Teacher Certification Examination Professional Education Test (PEd) (Complete during Year 2) - 3.
+Florida Teacher Certification Examination Subject Area Test in School Psychology (SAE) (required for certification in the state of Florida) (Complete during Year 3) - 4.
+Praxis II Subject Assessment Examination School Psychologist (required for licensure in the state of Florida and NCSP certification) (Complete during internship)

-Passing scores are required on the FTCE General Knowledge Test, the FTCE Professional Education Test, and the FTCE Subject Area Test in School Psychology in order to graduate.
-Further information will be provided to candidates at the appropriate time in their curriculum.
+Passing scores are required on all the above listed examinations in order to graduate.
+A minimum score of 165 is required on the Praxis II Subject Area Exam.
+Further information will be provided to candidates at the appropriate time in their curriculum